 Check out our Offer In Compromise guide.
-This is one of the best ways tsee if you can get an Offer In Compromise accepted with the IRS.
-It was updated to 2017 forms and will run you through the process start to finish.
+This is one of the best ways to see if you can get an Offer In Compromise accepted with the IRS.
+It was updated to 2017 forms and will run you through the process from start to finish.
 You can also call one of our tax attorneys at (888) 515-4829.
 We will give you a realistic outlook on whether you have a chance or not and give you the best options available for your tax debt.

 State Offer In Compromise Acceptance

 Most states (especially CA and NYS Offer In Compromise) are harder to get an Offer In Compromise accepted in compared to the IRS.
 Michigan Offer In Compromise is actually much easier than the IRS.
-They just require that you show proof you had an IRS Offer accepted and most the time it slides through.
+They just require that you show proof you had an IRS Offer accepted and most of the time it slides through.
 States have their own intricate Offer In Compromise details.
-We will save that for our state by state Offer In Compromise guides.
+We will save that for our state-by-state Offer In Compromise guides.
 Many tax resolution cases end up with a state payment plan and an IRS Offer In Compromise accepted.

-Why are states harder than the IRS most the time to get an Offer In Compromise accepted?
+Why are states harder than the IRS most of the time to get an Offer In Compromise accepted?

 1) The state balance is usually much lower than the IRS balance already and this means it is harder to prove that you are going to have a hard time paying it.